Charles Yale Knight

-Charles Yale Knight (born 1868-1940 in Indiana) was an entrepreneur and inventor of the sleeve valve technology.
-His engines would be used in the early cars, British tanks, and British aircraft.
-The Knight engine technology for automobiles was used by John Willys and his company, Willys Company, the second largest car manufacturer after Henry Ford, as well as by Daimler, Mercedes, Peugeot and others.
+Charles Yale Knight (1868 – 1940) was an entrepreneur and inventor of the sleeve valve technology.
+His Knight engines would be used in the early cars, British tanks, and British aircraft.
+Customers included Henry Ford's competitor, John Willys and his company, Willys–Overland Motors, second largest car manufacturer after Ford Motor, as well as by Daimler, Mercedes, Peugeot and others.
 He was a millionaire by the time he was 44 years of age, in 1912.

 History

 Knight was originally an American printer and newspaper publisher, publishing a Midwest farm journal called Dairy Produce.
 To cover dairy activities during 1901–02, he bought an early Knox automobile, a three-wheeler with an air-cooled, single-cylinder engine whose noisy valves annoyed him.

 He believed that he could design a better engine and proceeded to do so.
 Knight was familiar with the slide valves used on early Otto engines, having repaired the similar valve mechanism in his father's sawmill.
 The slide valve had, however, been replaced in gasoline engines by the poppet valve, whose characteristics were better suited to four-stroke engines.

 At first Knight tried making the entire engine cylinder reciprocate to open and close the exhaust and inlet ports.
 Though he patented this arrangement, he soon abandoned it in favour of a double sliding sleeve principle.
 Backed by Chicago entrepreneur L.B.
 Kilbourne, an experimental engine was built in Oak Park, Illinois in 1903.
 Research and development continued until 1905, when a prototype passed stringent tests in Elyria, Ohio.

 Having developed a practicable engine (at a cost of around $150,000), Knight and Kilbourne showed a complete "Silent Knight" touring car at the 1906 Chicago Auto Show.
 Fitted with a 4-cylinder, 40 hp engine, the car was priced at $3,500.
+His radically different motor was mocked by engineers and designers, who were mainly concerned by making their cars run, rather than optimizing for efficiency, comfort, silence and high power.
+The automobile industry in the United States was still behind the one in Great Britain at the time.